 The intent of this practice is not to give voice to the slave, but rather to imagine what cannot be verified, a realm of experience which is situated between two zones of death-social and corporeal death-and to reckon with the precarious lives which are visible only in the moment of their disappearance.
-It is a history of an unrecoverable past; it is a narrative of what might have been or could have been; it is a history written with and against the archive.
 It is a history of an unrecoverable past; it is a narrative of what might have been or could have been; it is a history written with and against the archive."